Self-organised quantum dots in marginally twisted MoSe$_2$/WSe$_2$ and MoS$_2$/WS$_2$ bilayers: Results and Discussion

-The computed dependences of $\delta E(\theta)$ for MoX$_2$/WX$_2$ bilayers (X=Se,S) are shown on the middle bottom panel in Fig. \ref{Fig:XX_band_edge}.
-We find that the QD line can be tuned across a 0.8-1.2\,eV spectral interval (telecom range) for $0.3^{\circ}\leq\theta\leq 1^{\circ}$ in MoSe$_2$/WSe$_2$ and for $0^{\circ}\leq\theta\leq 0.5^{\circ}$ in MoS$_2$/WS$_2$.
-In Fig. \ref{Fig:XX_band_edge} the computed data for electrons in AP-MoS$_2$/WS$_2$ are terminated at $\theta=0.6^{\circ}$, because for a larger misalignment the K-valley conduction band profile starts resembling an antidot lattice with maxima at the 2H domains (see Fig. \ref{fig:band_edges_moire}(b)).
-Additional information, displayed in Fig. \ref{Fig:XX_band_edge}, concerns the fine structure related to a $\Delta_{\rm SO}$-splitting between the spin-flip (SF) and spin-conserving interband transitions inside the QDs, prescribed by spin-orbit splitting in $c/v$ bands of MoX$_2$/WX$_2$ \cite{Mak2012,Echeverry2016,Wang2017,Liu2013,Kormnyos2015}.
-Note that, in each of the two $\pm$K-valleys, the hole spin at the band edge is determined by the spin-valley locking in WX$_2$, whereas conduction band in MoX$_2$ is characterized by spin-orbit splitting $\Delta_{\rm SO}$.
+{\bf Polarization and spin selection rules.} Additional information, displayed in Fig. \ref{Fig:XX_band_edge} and gathered in Table \ref{Tab:polar}, concerns the polarizations of SPEs and iXs inside domains and fine structure related to a $\Delta_{\rm SO}$-splitting \cite{Mak2012,Echeverry2016,Wang2017,Liu2013,Kormnyos2015} between the spin-flip (SF) and spin-conserving interband transitions inside the QDs.
+We note that, in each of the two $\pm$K-valleys, the hole spin at the band edge is determined by the spin-valley locking in WX$_2$, whereas conduction band in MoX$_2$ is characterized by spin-orbit splitting $\Delta_{\rm SO}$.
 Also, the iX emission from the inner part of domains, shown in Fig. \ref{Fig:XX_band_edge}, differs for P and AP bilayers.
 For AP-bilayers we expect a single line of circularly polarised iX emission.
 For P-bilayers iX energies and polarisations are different for Mo$_t$X$_b$ and X$_t$W$_b$ domains, with the energy splitting determined by the interlayer charge transfer \cite{Ferreira2021,Enaldiev_2021,Weston2022} and circular (in Mo$_t$X$_b$) {\it vs} linear (in X$_t$W$_b$) polarization, established in Ref. \cite{Yu2018_2DMat}.
+In Table \ref{Tab:polar} we highlight the most prominent SPE transition which happens to be related to the spin-conserving recombination in self-organised QDs in P-bilayers with approximately one hundred times weaker intensity than that of intralayer A-exciton (AX) in MoX$_2$ layer determined by the ratio of corresponding interband matrix elements.
 To mention, DFT modelling suggests that lattice matching inside domains promotes direct-to-indirect band gap crossover for electrons towards Q-valley and most importantly for holes towards $\Gamma$-valley \cite{Kiemle2020} (see also Section S6 in SI).
-Also in Table \ref{Tab:polar} we highlight the most prominent SPE transition which happens to be related to the spin-conserving recombination in self-organised QDs in P-bilayers.